Skip to content

 Press the button and observe the different response times obtained from this computation.
 If you do so, you should observe traces on the console similar to:

-When running the program, you should also observe that the push button must be pressed long enough for the event to be detected in your main program.
+When running the program, you should also ensure that the push button is pressed for long enough to allow the event to be detected in the main program.

 Question 1: Response time of the reset event

-When you run multiple tests for computing the response time of the reset event, you may observe the following:
+When running multiple tests to compute the response time of the reset event, you should observe the following:

-• There is a large variation in the response time values, from a few milliseconds to about \(800\,\mathsf{ms}\).
+• There is a large variation in the response time values, from a few milliseconds to hundreds of milliseconds.

 • If you do not press long enough on the push button, the event may be missed and no reset happens.